 If your application is successful, we will ask you to verify the project budget that you provided in your application when we negotiate your grant agreement.
-You may need to provide evidence for major costs such as labour.
+You may need to provide evidence such as quotes for major costs.

-The grant agreement may include details of the evidence you need to provide when you achieve certain milestones in your project.
-This can include evidence related to eligible expenditure.
+The grant agreement will include details of the evidence you may need to provide when you achieve certain milestones in your project.
+This may include evidence related to eligible expenditure.